dotnet/samples/core/extensions/ExcelDemo/ReadMe.md

 Build and Run
 -------------

 To build and run the sample, the project must be loaded in Visual Studio 2017.
-Developer support in `dotnet` is not complete for the Preview 1 release, but the scenario is demoable from within Visual Studio 2017.
+Build support for `COMReference` elements is not supported in the `dotnet` tool for the Preview 1 release, but the scenario is demoable from within Visual Studio 2017.

 1) Install .NET Core 3.0 Preview 1.

 1) Load `ExcelDemo.csproj` in Visual Studio 2017.
+    - Double click on `ExcelDemo.csproj` in File Explorer.

+    or

+    - Open a Developer Command prompt and open with `devenv.exe ExcelDemo.csproj`.

 1) Press F5 to build and debug the project.